ethan-young/hidden-talents-multiverse/README.md

 This ensures that scripts can reproduce and save output to the correct directory (without having to manually add them).

+To reproduce this repository, see [How to reproduce this respository](#repro) below.

 ## Preregistration

 Details about the participants, methods, procedures, and analysis plans